gh620/Data_Science_cw2/README.md

 - Sub-directory: raw, derived

-This directory contains all raw and derived datasets used in this projects.
+This directory contains all raw and derived datasets used in this project.

 Raw data (unzipped to .csv file) can be found on [this website](https://archive.ics.uci.edu/dataset/563/iranian+churn+dataset).
 Time collected of raw data from the above website: April 2024.